-Erosion and sedimentation control measures will be implemented by the Applicant in accordance with the requirements of NYSDEC SPDES General Permit No. GP-0-20-001 for Stormwater Discharges from Construction Activity, and Chapter 168, "Stormwater Management and Erosion and Sediment Control," of the Town of Ossining's Code.
-In accordance with the prepared SWPPP plan, on-site temporary measures such as silt fences, interceptor swales to be used to direct stormwater runoff to temporary sediment traps for settlement, stabilized construction entrances, temporary seeding, and mulching. silt fence, sediment traps, and temporary seeding and mulching will provide controls for erosion, silt, and sediment collection, as well as construction debris and litter.
+Erosion and sedimentation control measures will be implemented by the Applicant in accordance with the requirements of NYSDEC SPDES General Permit No. GP-0-20-001 for Stormwater Discharges from Construction Activity, and Chapter 168, "Stormwater Management and Erosion and Sediment Control," of the Town of

+Ossining's Code.
+In accordance with the prepared SWPPP plan, on-site temporary measures such as silt fences, interceptor swales to be used to direct stormwater runoff to temporary sediment traps for settlement, stabilized construction entrances, temporary seeding, and mulching.
 In an effort to minimize runoff and prevent runoff into wetlands and wetlands buffer areas, as well as onto neighboring properties, designated soil stockpiling areas and silt fencing will be used.
 Given the size of the Project Site and its considerable distance from neighboring properties, there are ample opportunities to shield and fence off construction materials and equipment.